 Obviously, kindness can make someone’s day, which, in turn, helps us feel better.
 But it actually goes deeper than that.
 In fact, research has found that people who constantly use kindness produce 23% less of the stress hormone, cortisol.
 And since stress speeds up the aging process, kindness is linked to aging slower than the average population.

-Low-stress levels and increased overall health, just from being kind?
+Low stress levels and increased overall health, just from being kind?
 Count us in!
-Let’s dive deeper tho.
+Let’s dive deeper though.